Quantum lozenge tiling and entanglement phase transition: Entanglement of colored surfaces

 The Schmidt coefficients

-can be factorized into the product of a constant conditional probability of having a particular coloring of the dangling pairs matched in color across the cut, and the marginal probability $p_{\vec{h}}\equiv\sum_{\vec{c}}p_{\vec{h},\vec{c}}$ for a uncolored random dome to have height profile $\vec{h}$ along the cut.
-This results in a decomposition of the entanglement entropy into contributions from color and height degrees of freedom, with the former given in terms of average cross-sectional area of a random dome surface
+can be factorized into the product of a constant conditional probability of having a particular coloring of the dangling pairs matched in color across the cut, and the marginal probability $p_{\vec{h}}\equiv\sum_{\vec{c}}p_{\vec{h},\vec{c}}$ for an uncolored random surface to have height profile $\vec{h}$ along the cut.
+This results in a decomposition of the entanglement entropy into contributions from color and height degrees of freedom:

-which decomposes the entanglement entropy into contributions from the internal degree of freedom of coloring in terms of the average cross-sectional area of uncolored random domes, and the a contribution $S_L(q,s=1)$ from the fluctuation of the shape of uncolored random domes.
+The former is given in terms of the average cross-sectional area under the intersection of an uncolored random surface and the bipartition plane $\langle\mathcal{A}\rangle_{\vec{h}}$ (averaged over different cross-sectional height configurations $\vec{h}$).
+The latter is a contribution $S_L(q,s=1)$ from the fluctuation of the shape of uncolored random domes.
+We notice in passing that the bipartite entanglement for cuts at $\frac{2\pi}{3}$ angle is exactly the same as that of the vertical cut.
+For more generic bipartition passing through the center of the system, the entanglement entropy will differ quantitatively, but share the scaling property.